 But in this issue we really get that tear-jerker moment when it’s clear this issue is wrapping up “Welcome to Abortion Town” for it to be tied up in a nice bow next issue, as we get four pages of Kurti and Hazel coming to the understanding he’d be gone soon.
 We got a philosophical talk from Hazel, as Kurti had asked her, “Can an idea get deaded,” and she tells him, “Die.
 And I don’t think so, long as somebody remembers it.”
 It’s a powerful message.
 One that America is built on in the context of freedom never being able to die, so long there are those who remember what it takes for us to have it.
 I felt that the message is something America (and even the world) need to hear in what’s currently a very politically volatile climate, and the context of a comic book might not be the stage for such messages normally, but here was right on the nose.

-My favorite moment of the entire issue was the side-by-side panels, which were on opposite pages (panel to left), and showed Kurti resting his head in Hazel’s lap as she sung him a lullaby she remembered from Isabel as he’s starting to fade away forever, and then the opposite being Hazel alone on the couch.
+My favorite moment of the entire issue was the side-by-side panels, which were on opposite pages (displayed in the image above,) and showed Kurti resting his head in Hazel’s lap as she sung him a lullaby she remembered from Isabel as he’s starting to fade away forever, and then the opposite being Hazel alone on the couch.
 It really sent home this message that I feel older Hazel (the narrator) has been trying to get across through the entire story, which is people come and go, and you can’t let that slow you down but instead make you stronger for knowing them.

 Then came the ending of the issue, which I honestly saw coming.
 Sir Robot and Petrichor finally kiss.
 This entire issue built up to it, and BKV definitely threw some curve balls to throw us off of it, but in the end when you turn to the final page and you see them locking lips to screen (hah, hilarious, right?)
 I’m not trying to say it was a bad reveal, but if I had a complaint about this issue, it would be that BKV tried too hard, in my opinion, to sell us they were going to rip each other apart instead of what really happened.